dmg78780/Cyclistic-Case-Study/README.md

 # Cyclistic Case Study

-Course: Google Business Intelligence https://www.coursera.org/professional-certificates/google-business-intelligence
+Course: [Google Business Intelligence Certificate] <https://www.coursera.org/professional-certificates/google-business-intelligence>

-# Background
+## Background

 In this case study, I will perform many real-world tasks of a junior data analyst at a fictional company, Cyclistic.
 Cyclistic is a fictional bike-share company based in New York City, NY.
 Currently, there are bike stations located throughout Manhattan and neighboring boroughs.
 Customers are able to rent bikes for easy travel between stations at these locations.

-# The Problem
+## The Problem

 Cyclistic's Customer Growth Team is creating a business plan for next year.
 The team wants to understand how their customers are using their bikes: their top priority is identifying customer demand at different station locations.

-# Project Goals:
+## Project Goals:

 - To understand how their customers are using their bikes
 - Top priority is identifying customer demand at different station locations